Shy, Low: History

 Between July and December 2019, the band did an extensive amount of pre-production for ten songs, heavily relying on the aid of software drum programming and amp simulation plug-ins in order to hear their song ideas in ways that resembled polished recordings.
-Halfway through the pre-production process, the band made contact with Long Island based producer/mixing engineer, Mike Watts (The Dillinger Escape Plan, Glassjaw, Hopesfall, O’Brother).
+Halfway through the pre-production process, the band made contact with Long Island based producer/mixing engineer, Mike Watts (The Dillinger Escape Plan, Glassjaw, Hopesfall, O'Brother).
 After a series of phone calls, Watts was ultimately chosen to produce and mix the record, as the band felt he would be their best option in bringing their vision of a heavily layered and more intricate sound to fruition.

-In March 2020, the band spent an entire month recording their next release, “Snake Behind the Sun,” (unreleased) during the onset of the COVID-19 Pandemic in the U.S. Dylan Partridge was hired again to record drums for the album, using the band’s pre-production software drums as a loose template for building upon.
-After Partridge put his own spin on the material, and completed the drums for ten songs in 3 days, the band spent the remainder of March focusing on bass and guitar tracking.
+In March 2020, the band spent an entire month recording their next release, "Snake Behind the Sun," during the onset of the COVID-19 pandemic in the U.S. Dylan Partridge was hired again to record drums for the album, using the band's pre-production software drums as a loose template for building upon.
+After Partridge put his own spin on the material, completing the drums for ten songs in three days, the band spent the remainder of March focusing on bass and guitar tracking.
 The engineering stage of the album was finished on March 29, 2020, as rumors of a New York State lockdown were rumored to take effect.
+(Partridge would join Shy, Low as a full band member at some point between this album's recording and release.)

 In the spring of 2021, Shy, Low announced their signing with Pelagic Records (The Ocean, MONO, Envy).
-On the same day, Roadburn Festival premiered an exclusive sneak-peak of a music video for a new single, “Helioentropy.”
-The video was entirely self-funded by the band, and directed by bass player Drew Storcks.
-On August 11, 2021, the video and track were officially released as promotional material for the band’s upcoming record, “Snake Behind the Sun.”
+On the same day, Roadburn Festival premiered an exclusive sneak peek of a music video for a new single, "Helioentropy."
+The video was entirely self-funded and self-produced by the band, and directed by bass player Drew Storcks.
+On August 11, 2021, the video and track were officially released as promotional material for the band's upcoming record.
+Two more singles would follow, "The Beacon" on September 2, 2021, with video by guitarist Zak Bryant, and "Umbra" on September 22, 2021, with video by Zak Bryant and Drew Storcks.

-The album was released on October 8 2021 through Pelagic Records.

-Since the announcement of the Pelagic Records signing, the band has released a remixed version of “Algos,” created by Ryan Osterman of Holy Fawn with an accompanying visualizer by guitarist Zak Bryant.
-Following this release, came the release of an additional single, titled, “The Beacon.”
+In the wake of the Pelagic Records signing announcement, the band additionally released a remixed version of "Algos," created by Ryan Osterman of Holy Fawn with an accompanying visualizer by guitarist Zak Bryant.

+"Snake Behind the Sun" was released on October 8, 2021 through Pelagic Records.
+A live performance of the full album (recorded August 28, 2021) premiered on YouTube on November 19, 2021, before its full (albeit digital-only) release on December 23.

+Their third EP and sixth studio recording, "Babylonica", was released on May 26, 2023.